CompCogNeuro/sims/ch10/dyslexia/README.md

 * Continue to `Test Step` through a few more words, paying particular attention to the timing of when the Phonological layer gets active relative to the Semantic one (you can always review to see this more clearly).
 Then, do `Test Run` to test the remainder of the inputs.

-* Click on the `Test Trial Plot` tab to see a record of the network's performance on the full set of words.
-It should only make one "Other" error for the word "post".
-Click on the `TstTrlLog` button in the left control panel, which pulls up a text table view of the same plot data.

-The `ConAbs` column shows whether this item is concrete (*Con*) or abstract (*Abs*) (`ConAbs`=0 for concrete, 1 for abstract), and the columns after that indicate what type of error the network makes: `Vis` = visual errors, `Sem` = semantic errors, `VisSem` = both, `Blend` = not a clearly pronounced word, `Other` = some other hard-to-categorize error.
-Concrete words have more distinctive features, whereas abstract words have fewer, which impacts their relative susceptibility to lesions.

 > **Question 10.1:** Do you think the initial phonological activation is caused by the "direct" input via orthography or the "indirect" input via semantics?
 Did you see any cases where the initial phonological pattern is subsequently altered when the later input arrives?
 Provide an example word where this happened.

+* Click on the `Test Trial Plot` tab to see a record of the network's performance on the full set of words.
+It should only make one "Other" error for the word "post".

+The `ConAbs` column (click the checkbox to view) shows whether this item is concrete (*Con*) or abstract (*Abs*) (`ConAbs`=0 for concrete, 1 for abstract), and the columns after that indicate what type of error the network makes: `Vis` = visual errors, `Sem` = semantic errors, `VisSem` = both, `Blend` = not a clearly pronounced word, `Other` = some other hard-to-categorize error.
+Concrete words have more distinctive features, whereas abstract words have fewer, which impacts their relative susceptibility to lesions, as we'll see.

 # Reading with Complete Pathway Lesions